ANA and JAL to increase number of flights out of Haneda bound for U.S. and Europe | The Japan Times

 ANA will shift flights bound for Washington and three other U.S. cities to Haneda from Narita International Airport in Chiba Prefecture.
 It will also launch new flights connecting Haneda with Milan, Stockholm and other cities.

-JAL, on the other hand, will move five U.S.-Japan flights to Haneda from Narita, including one to and from Hawaii.
+JAL, meanwhile, will move five U.S.-Japan flights to Haneda from Narita, including one to and from Hawaii.
 It will also start flying to Los Angeles and Helsinki.

 JAL President Yuji Akasaka told a news conference on Tuesday that the airline will continue using Narita airport as a hub to connect with the United States.